gemseo/gemseo/docs/examples/mlearning/calibration/README.md

 training data as well as possible.

 This model also depends on hyperparameters that are fixed during training.
 For example, the polynomial degree in the case of polynomial regression.
-The [MLAlgoCalibration][gemseo.mlearning.core.calibration.MLAlgoCalibration] class can be used to tune these hyperparameters so as to improve this model.
+The [MLModelCalibration][gemseo.mlearning.core.calibration.MLModelCalibration] class can be used to tune these hyperparameters so as to improve this model.

 Moreover, even if this model has learned well, it is possible that another has learned better.
-The [MLAlgoSelection] [gemseo.mlearning.core.selection.MLAlgoSelection] class can be used to select the best machine learning model from a collection.
+The [MLModelSelection] [gemseo.mlearning.core.selection.MLModelSelection] class can be used to select the best machine learning model from a collection.